Welcome Parents and Families!

 - UIS Family Newsletter Fall 2017 (Now available!)

 - UIS_Parent Family newsletter_v1i2_Fall_2016

 - UIS Parent Family News_V1i1_Summer2016– Our inaugural publication!

-The Office of New Student Orientation invites UIS Parents and Family Members to our annual Family Weekend which will be held September 29, 30, and October 1.
+The Office of New Student Orientation invites UIS Parents and Family Members to our annual Family Weekend which will be held ______ (check back in late February or early March 2018).

-Family Programs during First-Year [Freshmen] Summer KickStart and August Launch Week 2017
+Family Programs during First-Year [Freshmen] KickStart and Launch Week 2018

 Parent Postcard for parents of students admitted for Summer/Fall 2018(This will be mailed to students starting in January after your student accepted admission to UIS)

-Parent_Orientation_Guidebook_FA_2017 (distributed at Summer KickStart for parents of students enrolling fall 2017)
+Parent_Orientation_Guidebook_FA_2017 (distributed at Summer KickStart for parents of students.
+This is the summer 2017 edition)

 At UIS we understand both the student and their family make a transition to college – but in different ways.
 Our two-part, mandatory Orientation programs are most beneficial when students and parents/family members/guardians attend together.
 The first part of orientation is the two-day KickStart (an overnight program in June and July; August and January students will either move-into their housing assignment on the 1st day of KickStart if they are living on campus or commute to campus if they will be living at home and have been approved for the Housing Exemption).
 The second part of orientation is the Launch Week program in August (for summer/fall admits) or January (for spring admits).

 The parent program is optional.
 While we want to make sure parents and family members learn about our campus resources so they can support their student, we understand if you don’t want to attend some sessions.
 You are welcome to visit the bookstore or relax in one of our lounge areas.
 Just note that you will not be able to attend students-only sessions.